parkinglot837/f5-agility-labs-nginx/docs/class9/class9.rst

 .. important::

-   * **The Lab MC will provide the necessary details to connect to lab environment.**
+   * **The Lab MC will provide the necessary details to connect to lab environment**

-   * All work for this lab will be performed exclusively from the UDF Webshell and Firefox Container.
+   * All work for this lab will be performed exclusively from the UDF Webshell and Firefox Container

-   * No installation or interaction with your local system is required.
+   * No installation or interaction with your local system is required

 .. attention::
-   * For anyone wishing to take this lab at a later date, the lab is hosted on the F5 UDF Environment, and is called **"AppWorld 2024 - F5 NGINX Plus Access: Authentication for Web Access"**.
+   * For anyone wishing to take this lab at a later date, the lab is hosted on the F5 UDF Environment, and is called **"AppWorld 2024 - F5 NGINX Plus Access: Authentication for Web Access"**

 Please work with your F5 account team for access.